frconor-ebook/meditations/_posts/2025-06-13-the-grass-of-the-field.md

 After charity, faith was the virtue that Our Lord spoke so much about.
 When He found faith, He was always enormously happy.
 He felt compelled to work miracles: "Because of your faith. \...
 Go in peace" (Mark 5:34).

 He marveled at their unbelief.
-Then he also marveled at the faith of the centurion, **"**I have not found such great faith even in Israel"(Luke 7:9).
+Then he also marveled at the faith of the centurion: **"**I have not found such great faith even in Israel" (Luke 7:9).

 Our Lord increased their faith.
 And they gave their lives for Christ and for His teachings.